astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: str*,
    *default: 'gaussian'*,
    DM influence function model.
+Not used in tiptop but used in the psf reconstruction.
 What are the other possible one?

 .. option:: InfCoupling

    **Optional**,
    *type: list of float*,
    *default: 0.0*,
-   DM influence function model mechanical coupling.
+   DM influence function model mechanical coupling. used in the psf reconstruction.
 Unclear to me what this does.
    Must be the same length as NumberActuators?

 .. option:: DmHeights